SteveLRojas/8X-RIPTIDE/README.md

 An assembler supporting the two new instructions is available as a separate project, and backwards compatibility with the 8X300 is maintained.
 Documentation of the instruction set, timing model, and assembler syntax will be available before May 2021.

 When implemented on a Cyclone II FPGA this design can achieve speeds of up to 130 MIPS, a vast improvement over the 4 MIPS of the N8X300I.

+Change log:
+  *Minor optimizations in top level and bug fix in ALU (OVF dissabled by pipeline flush).